 - 3 tbsp unsalted butter 42g, cut into small chunks

-Beat together the egg, egg yolk, lemon juice and sugar in a small bowl.
+Beat together the egg, egg yolk, lemon juice and zest, and sugar in a small bowl.
 Add the chunks of butter.

 Put the bowl over hot water in a pan so that the water comes up the sides of the bowl but doesn't come in, and the bowl is not touching the bottom of the pan.
 Stir regularly as the butter melts then constantly as the mixture starts to thicken.